ProjectWorst/Excel-Documents-Correlation/README.md

 # Excel Documents Correlation Program

-This program allows you to compare requirements from two different Excel documents and export the data as a single Excel document for analysis.
+I created this program to allows you to determine correlations from two different Excel documents and export the data as a single Excel document for analysis.
 It utilizes various libraries for data manipulation, natural language processing, and machine learning.

 ## Prerequisites